JunyouC/JunyouC/README.md

 ### Hi there 👋

-- 🔭 I’m currently a student in University of Chicago
+- 🔭 I’m a current student at University of Chicago
-- 🌱 I’m currently learning R, and hopefully in the future Python
+- 🌱 I’m currently learning R, and Python in the near future
 - 👯 I’m looking for RA opportunity
 - 💬 Ask me about anything you would like to know
 - 😄 Pronouns: Chen
-- ⚡ Fun fact: I am creating this repository and editing this read.me file just for class practice actually ... 😅
+- ⚡ Fun fact: I created this repository and editing this read.me file just for class practice actually ... 😅